 Open bite is a condition where there is little or no contact between anterior or posterior teeth.
-Although, an open bite is one of the most common found malocclusion dental concerns; it can either be skeletal or dental.
-A dental bite can be corrected with braces, Occlusal rehabilitation or with myofunctional appliance.
+Although, an open bite is one of the most commonly found malocclusion dental concerns; it can either be skeletal or dental.
+A dental bite can be corrected with braces, Occlusal rehabilitation, or with myofunctional appliances.
 A Skeletal bite may require Orthognathic surgical intervention.

 Open Bite and Orthodontics

 Orthodontics is the branch of dentistry that deals with the fixation and restoration of permanent teeth.
-It is popularly termed as an orthodontic treatment option for partial or complete malocclusions which causes tooth sensitivity, crowding, bad bite or clicking in the individuals.
+It is popularly termed as an orthodontic treatment option for partial or complete malocclusions which causes tooth sensitivity, crowding, a bad bite, or clicking in the individuals.

-TMJ disorders cause chronic jaw pain which makes the tongue to push their teeth apart and comfortably reposition their jaw.
+- TMJ disorders cause chronic jaw pain which makes the tongue push their teeth apart and comfortably reposition their jaw.

-Skeletal problem such as opposing teeth growing parallel to each other (mainly influenced by genetics).
+Skeletal problems such as opposing teeth growing parallel to each other (mainly influenced by genetics).

 Open Bite and Myofunctional Appliances

-Myofunctional appliances help an individual to eat the food without facing any obstacles.
-These appliances are fixed on the lateral malocclusion side; so as to provide grip and to neutralise abnormal bite positions which may hamper the normal chewing.
+Myofunctional appliances help an individual eat food without facing any obstacles.
+These appliances are fixed on the lateral malocclusion side; so as to provide grip and neutralize abnormal bite positions which may hamper normal chewing.
 Hence they are more used in occlusal rehabilitation.
-The chief functioning of myofunctional appliances is to provide bite relief without having to undergo orthognathic surgery.
-It also provides visual cues which helps the patient to keep the teeth upright and achieve optimal balance between the upright teeth and the lateral malocclusion.
+The chief function of myofunctional appliances is to provide bite relief without having to undergo orthognathic surgery.
+It also provides visual cues that help the patient to keep the teeth upright and achieve the optimal balance between the upright teeth and the lateral malocclusion.

 ➜ A person with this issue may be unhappy with the appearance of their teeth and lack confidence in social gatherings.